xenify-io/litepaper/README.md

 ## ◽️ Native Token Reward Distribution

 Each cycle sees a pool of native tokens accruing rewards, increasing with every transaction, whether it's a swap or a burn.
 Swap transactions contribute swap fees to the pool, while burn transactions contribute burn fees.
 These rewards are subsequently allocated at the end of each cycle, corresponding to the total number of XNF tokens a user has locked within the protocol, including both uncollected and staked tokens.
-In addition, the XNF tokens obtained from burning DXN or xYSL and from swaps during the cycle also contribute to the total rewards.
+In addition, the XNF tokens obtained from burning XEN or USDy and from swaps during the cycle also contribute to the total rewards.
 This reward structure emphasizes the benefits of active participation within the protocol.

 ![Grey V4](https://user-images.githubusercontent.com/60996729/235287926-6b18081e-ca41-48c7-8dfc-29cc32c598f1.png)